jsks/ma-thesis/utils/text_refs/README.md

 isn't at least one space between the reference key and the definition, then the text reference will not be parsed.

+Finally, text reference labels cannot contain an underscore.
+Since expansion occurs on the parsed AST, an underscore in the label will cause pandoc to interpret latex code as plain text.
+The solution to this issue would be if `Rmarkdown` wrapped any results involving latex, such as tables, in raw attribute blocks.

 One bonus though to using a lua filter is that, unlike bookdown, text references here can span multiple lines.